ibonn/dammy/docs/source/documentation.rst

 .. currentmodule:: dammy
 The classes in the main module are listed below.

-.. autoclass:: BaseDammy
+.. autoclass:: BaseGenerator
     :members:

-.. autoclass:: DammyEntity
+.. autoclass:: EntityGenerator
     :members:

 .. autoclass:: FunctionResult